 Stay clear of any hits that ask you for your real email, full name, address, credit card details etc. You don't want to end up being spammed, or even worse, defrauded.
 Genuine Amazon Mechanical Turk requesters won't ask you for personal info.
 (For more details see my article: How to avoid MTurk scams).

 2. Use forums such as Turker Nation and MTurk Forum to keep yourself informed.

 The MTurk Forums will keep you up to date with what's happening with Amazon Mechanical Turk and and you can learn from other worker's experiences.
 These forums are set up and self-run by Mechanical Turk workers and though they won't give you any comeback against the rip-off requesters and scammers, they may help you to avoid the worst of MTurk and direct you towards the best requesters and practices.
-You'll find Turker Nation here and MTurk Forum here.
+The main two that I've used are Turker Nation and MTurk Forum.